Our team

 Partner

 Melanie has a particular interest in the use of new technology for gambling products and novel product ideas.
-She is a regular contributor to industry publications such as iGaming Business, EGR and Casino & Gaming International and writes a monthly column for Casino International.
+She is a regular contributor to industry publications such as iGaming Business, EGR and Casino & Gaming International, writes a monthly column for Casino International and often speaks at industry events.
+Melanie is listed as a ‘Next Generation Partner’ in the Legal 500 and is also ranked in Chambers.

 Jamie Feldman